TRIPTYK/nfw/README.md

 $ npm run generate YOUR_ENTITY_NAME
 ```

-Note that the generated files contains only basic features, and that the model must be filled after the file generating.
+Note that the generated files contains only basic features.
+Note also that some parts must be filled by hand :

+* Validation rules: body rules are created but empty by default.
+Fill it with your rules.
+* Model: model is filled with a primary auto-incremented id, and date system columns.
+Fill it with your columns and relations.

 ## Testing

-Some base tests are already writted with [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/).
+Some basic tests are already writted with [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/).
 They are located in *test* directory.

-[Mockery](https://www.npmjs.com/package/Mockery) and [Jenkins](https://jenkins.io/) are also available in the project, but not used from scratch.
+[Jenkins](https://jenkins.io/) is also available in the project, but not used from scratch.

 To run your tests, launch the following command :